-The course level is equivalent to an undergraduate degree at intermediate level and is open to anyone aged 18+ with a good understanding of the English language.
+The course level is equivalent to an undergraduate degree at intermediate level.

 Syllabus and Course Overview

 We welcome students studying any discipline to study this course and it would be suitable to you if:

 • You’re interested in the different ways we communicate with different people in different situations.

 - You’re keen to develop your understanding of leadership, teamwork and culture - in theory and in practice.

 • You’d enjoy the experience of doing research, working in groups and developing intercultural skills that will be highly valued in your future career.